-- I was encouraged or mis-advised by Hill Samuel to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-told by Hill Samuel to transfer my workplace pension regardless of it not being in my best interest.

 - I was not informed or given information by Hill Samuel about how my new pension plan would perform and work compared to my workplace pension plan.

 - When I changed jobs my new employer encouraged/informed me to transfer to a personal pension or suggested that I should as they did not provide a pension scheme.

 - I was not told or told by Hill Samuel that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

-- I was not informed or informed byHill Samuel that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not told or informed byHill Samuel that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.

 - I felt pressured by Hill Samuel into transferring my pension even though it posed a higher risk.